 Neccessity is the mother of invention

-We are in full swing on another hurricane season and when hurricanes come they bring along destruction on a wide scale.
+The 2023 hurricane forecast was recently released.
+As we get closer the opening of another hurricane season we know when hurricanes come they bring along destruction on a wide scale.
 The large area effect becomes one of the biggest issues – too many problems in too large an area.

 Inventions are often born of necessity, and natural disasters usually spur new inventive ideas.
 Perhaps you had an idea or created something to help you get through or cope with the recent storms.
 If so, feel free to call our intellectual property law office (Dallas, Fort Worth, and Houston) for patent advice.